G. Willow Wilson: Creating Kamala Khan

 Wilson had already had a few forays into the comic book industry, having worked on titles such as Superman and Vixen previously.
 She received an email for an interview with David Gabriel, a senior vice-president at Marvel Entertainment.
 By that point Wilson was almost finished with her second novel, but she took the time to speak with him.
-Shortly thereafter she was offered to co-create a new version of Ms. Marvel named Kamala Khan alongside Sana Amanat, a director and editor at Marvel Entertainment.
-The process of crafting Kamala was detailed, both artists wished to create a teenage Muslim American girl.
+Shortly thereafter she was offered the opportunity to co-create a new version of Ms. Marvel named Kamala Khan alongside Sana Amanat, a director and editor at Marvel Entertainment.
+The process of crafting Kamala was detailed; both artists wished to create a teenage Muslim American girl.
 Before settling on her Pakistani heritage the two debated the idea of making her a Somali American girl.
 While creating Kamala as a character the duo expected negativity, not just from people who were anti-Muslim, but also from Muslims who believed Kamala should be portrayed in a certain way.
-The crafting also focused on smaller details, Wilson did not believe Kamala should have worn a hijab due to a majority of teenage Muslim American girls not wearing them.
+The crafting also focused on smaller details: Wilson did not believe Kamala should wear a hijab due to a majority of teenage Muslim American girls not wearing them.
 Despite their initial fears, Kamala was received positively.
 Some sources described her as easy to relate to, even likening her to a modern-day Peter Parker.
 Others even viewed Kamala as a symbol for equality and representation among different religions.